 As soon clk_hmc is stable and the low-active res_n_hmc has been de-asserted, initialization can begin.
 The p_rst_n bit in the control register is used to drive the active low HMC reset signal P_RST_N.
 The general HMC initialization process is shown in Figure 4.1.
-In this example I2C is used to load the internal HMC registers during the register load period (JTAG may be used instead, refer to the HMC documentation [2]).
+In this example I2C is used to load the internal HMC registers during the register load period (JTAG may be used instead, refer to the HMC documentation [3]).
 Note that HMC register load is not performed by the openHMC controller.
-As soon as the configuration is done and the 'init continue bit' in the HMC internal registers is set, the user must also set the hmc_init_cont_set bit in the control register to allow the descramblers to lock.
+As soon as register loading is done the user must set the phy_rx_ready port to release the RX descrambler reset state.
 Any delay in doing so may also delay the initialization process.
 No other user activity is required until the link_is_up flag in the RF is set.
 The AXI-4 user interface may remain in reset during the initialization process.
 Figure 4.2 provides the essential steps for the controller power up.
 Optionally the user can set the values provided in Table 4.1 prior the de-assertion of res_n_hmc which directly affect the initialization process.